TanMy21/12-design/README.md

 ## Rule 3: design in coherent levels

-Another rule for designing functions is that each functions should be short, shallow, and single-purpose, i.e., it should implement a single mental operation so that it only takes up a single slot in short-term memory.
+Another rule for designing functions is that each function should be short, shallow, and single-purpose, i.e., it should implement a single mental operation so that it only takes up a single slot in short-term memory.
 The easiest way to check if this rule is being followed is to